DannyVanpoucke/HIVE4-tools/README.md

 In case you run into a problem not mentioned in either of the above, please inform me via a Bug-report submitted as an issue.

-## Registration
-Stemming from my personal curiosity, I would like to know for which purpose people are interested in using my program.
-In addition, it as also cool to keep track of how many people are using my program (wouldn't you?).
-So please drop me a line if you are downloading and using the HIVE-toolbox.<sup>[3](#ftnoteGDPR)</sup>

 ## The Tools
 A log of all changes between versions can be found [here](/documentation/changelog.md)